 The removal of lead-based paint can result in harm to both the person removing the paint and people and pets in the vicinity.
 Young children are particularly at risk.

-You can’t identify lead-based paint from its appearance.
-If a building is over 35 years old, assume that it has been painted with lead-based paint.
+If a building is over 40 years old, assume that it may have been painted with lead-based paint at some stage.